 Do You Have a Story to Tell?

-Consider the following: Everyone has a story—what’s yours?
+Everyone has a story—what’s yours?
 To stand out, you must give guests a reason to dine at your restaurant.
+Great restaurant PR starts with a great story.

-With our high-end steakhouse client, we found that their best guests dined at the restaurant because of how they felt walking into the restaurant.
-VIP treatment was standard; staff recognized them.
-Customers also enjoyed the luxe setting and appreciated the care staffed showed, accommodating dietary preferences and needs.
+With our high end steakhouse client, we found that their best guests dined at the restaurant because of how they felt walking into the restaurant.
+VIP treatment was standard; restaurant staff recognized them.
+Customers also enjoyed the luxe setting and appreciated the care the staff showed, accommodating dietary preferences and needs.
 This became a core part of the PR strategy.

 No matter what your concept or price point may be, it is essential to clearly identify what makes you different so that the message resonates.